cabustillo13/NASA-Challenge/README.md

 Link: https://www.meteoblue.com/es/tiempo/webmap/beta/general-levalle_argentina_3855098#coords=5/-34.01/-63.92&map=windAnimation~coldwarm~auto~10%20m%20above%20gnd~none

-### NOTE: you can also use files in Open Nasa for our APIs.
+### NOTE: You can also use files in Open Nasa for our APIs.

 # License